-The format of the DFHXCOPT options table is changed by APAR PK 17426.
-If you have applied APAR PK 17426, the table now includes, for example, a version number, which is intended to allow more flexibility for future extensions.
-To distinguish between the old and newer formats, the new-format table is link-edited with an alias called "DFHXCOPE".

-The following sequence is used to load the options table:

-- CICS tries to load the DFHXCOPT table using its alias name of DFHXCOPE.
-If it finds a load module named DFHXCOPE, and successfully loads it, CICS assumes that the table is in the new format. - 2.
-If CICS does not find a load module named DFHXCOPE (or finds it but fails to load it), it tries to load the table using its "base" name of DFHXCOPT.
+# # # The format of the DFHXCOPT options table has changed since it was first introduced.
+In CICS TS for z/OS, Version 3.2 (and, by APAR, also in CICS TS 2.1, CICS TS 2.2, and CICS TS 3.1) the table now includes a version number, which is intended to allow more flexibility for future extensions.
+You need to be aware of this change if, for example, you plan to migrate a customized DFHXCOPT table from an earlier release of CICS to CICS TS for z/OS, Version 3.2. # # # # To distinguish between the old and newer formats, the new-format table is link-edited with an alias called "DFHXCOPE".
+The following sequence is used to load the options table: 1.
+CICS tries to load the DFHXCOPT table using its alias name of DFHXCOPE.
+If it finds a load module named DFHXCOPE, and successfully loads it, CICS assumes that the table is in the new format.
+2. If CICS does not find a load module named DFHXCOPE (or finds it but fails to # # # # load it), it tries to load the table using its "base" name of DFHXCOPT.
 In this case, CICS assumes that the table is in the older format.
 CICS provides a default DFHXCOPT table.
-The source code of the default table, which you can tailor to your own requirements, is supplied in the CICSTS31.CICS.SDFHSAMP library.
-The load module of the default DFHXCOPT table, with its alias DFHXCOPE, is in the CICSTS31.CICS.SDFHEXCI library.

-If you create your own, customized, DFHXCOPT table, ensure that you link-edit it using the DFHXCOPE alias.
+The source code of the default table, which you can tailor to your own requirements, is supplied in the CICSTS32.CICS.SDFHSAMP library.
+The load module of the default DFHXCOPT table, with its alias DFHXCOPE, is in the CICSTS32.CICS.SDFHEXCI library. # # # If you create your own, customized, DFHXCOPT table, ensure that you link-edit it using the DFHXCOPE alias.
 (Using the standard DFHAUPLE procedure, described below, ensures that this happens.)
 If you reassemble and link-edit your table without the alias, CICS will load the default table (found by means of its DFHXCOPE alias), rather than your customized table.

-You assemble and link-edit the modified DFHXCOPT table into a suitable library in the STEPLIB concatenation of the job that runs the MVS client program.
-You can use your own version of the CICS DFHAUPLE procedure to assemble and link-edit your customized options table.
-The DFHAUPLE procedure is supplied in CICSTS31.CICS.SDFHINST.
+You must assemble and link-edit your customized DFHXCOPT table into a suitable library in the STEPLIB concatenation of the job that runs the MVS client program.
+You can use your own version of the CICS DFHAUPLE procedure to do this.
+The DFHAUPLE procedure is supplied in CICSTS32.CICS.SDFHINST.